nbrito/research/inception/README.md

 The **black magic** is finally unveiled, showing how to use tools (public available) to understand and apply [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) to a vulnerability.

 ## Motivation
-Many talks have been done in Brazil, regarding reverse engineer, as well as too much useless information:
+Many talks have been done in the last years, as well as too many useless information has been given by security community:
 * Mostly related to purpose-built frameworks, tools and libraries.
 * Some others addressing how to translate to a readable format.
 * None addressing real world vulnerabilities.

-Almost all ot these talks leave both “apprentices" and security professionals in a “black hole”, with tons of misinformation.
-I call this deception.
+Almost all ot these talks leave both [apprentices](https://en.wikipedia.org/wiki/Newbie) and [security professionals](https://en.wikipedia.org/wiki/List_of_computer_security_certifications) in a [black hole](https://en.wikipedia.org/wiki/Black_hole), with tons of misinformation.
+[IMHO](https://en.wiktionary.org/wiki/IMHO), this is deception.

-The "apprentices" demand much more than simple ```hello world``` bugs, because once you have created the bug, you can exploit it easily.
+The [apprentices](https://en.wikipedia.org/wiki/Newbie) demand much more than simple [```hello world```](https://en.wiktionary.org/wiki/Hello_World) bugs, because once you have created the bug, you can exploit it easily.
 Take the following example:

 ```
 ; accept(SOCKET, struct sockaddr FAR*, int FAR*)